Quantum-Monarch/watchlist-app/README.md

 - 🗣️ **Flash Messages**: Feedback upon actions like adding, editing, logging in/out

 ---

+## 🔍 TMDB Search & Pagination (How It Works)
+This app integrates with the TMDB API to allow users to search for real movies.
+To balance performance with API limitations (and keep within free-tier server constraints), search results are handled as follows:

+🔎 When a user searches, the app requests only the first page of results (20 items) from TMDB.

+📄 These results are stored in the session and paginated locally (e.g., 10 per page).

+💾 This approach avoids excessive API calls and keeps server memory usage low on platforms like Render free tier.

+⚠️ Note: Only a portion of TMDB’s full search results are shown for now.
+This is a conscious trade-off to support demo use without hitting TMDB or server limits.

+---

 ## 💡 What I Learned

 1. How to customize Django’s auth system with custom views and logout workflows